Missed the Belgian NIS2 Deadline? Your Options

 The CCB recognizes ISO/IEC 27001 with a NIS2-mapped Statement of Applicability (SoA) as an equivalence path.
 The SoA must explicitly map ISO 27001 Annex A controls to CyberFundamentals controls so that any gap is visible.

-What you owe: a current ISO 27001 certificate, an SoA that names every CyberFundamentals control by ID, and evidence that the NIS2-specific requirements (24-hour incident notification, supply-chain due diligence, board-level cybersecurity oversight) are operationalized — these are not 1:1 with ISO 27001 Annex A.
+What you owe: a current ISO 27001 certificate, an SoA that names every CyberFundamentals control by ID, and evidence that the NIS2-specific requirements (24-hour incident notification, supply-chain due diligence, board-level cybersecurity oversight) are operationalized.
+These are not 1:1 with ISO 27001 Annex A. The certification scope must cover all of your relevant networks and information systems.

 How to Submit a Late CyFun BASIC Self-Assessment